timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/start/quick.md

 ## Running Examples

-We have two ways for you to get your hands on the code and play with hashbrown.
+We have two ways for you to get your hands on the code and play with Hashbrown.

 - Click the **run** button to launch the examples below.
 - Or, [clone the repository](https://github.com/liveloveapp/hashbrown) and run our samples.
 You can learn more in the README.